 - What work or task has the dog been trained to perform?

-- Each service animal must be trained so that it controls its waste elimination, absent illness, or accident.
-Each service animal must be kept under control by a harness, leash, or another tether unless the disabled person is unable to hold those, or use of a harness, leash, or tether would interfere with the service animal’s performance of its work or tasks.
+- Each service animal must be trained to control waste elimination, absent illness or accident.
+A harness or leash must control each service animal or another tether unless the disabled person cannot hold those, or use of a harness, leash, or tether would interfere with the service animal’s performance of its work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.
 All service animals must be accompanied and closely monitored by their owners at all times.

 - Any person with a service animal on any Lakeview College of Nursing property or clinical site shall be responsible and liable for any injury or damage caused by the said animal and shall hold harmless and indemnify Lakeview College of Nursing against any claim or injury involving a said animal.